 Nothing embodies the warm, carefree vibe of spring and summer quite like citrus fruit.
-And Lemon Trees are arguably one of the best to choose for your own at-home orchard.
+And lemon trees are arguably one of the best to choose for your own at-home orchard.
 Why?
-Well, for starters, they're super easy to grow and generally fruit quickly, even in less-than-stellar climates.
+Well, for starters, they're super easy to grow and generally fruit quickly, even in less-than-stellar and cooler climates.

-Plus, having a Lemon Tree is like having a little slice of the tropics right in your backyard.
-There's nothing like the fresh flavor and versatility of Lemon Trees.
+Plus, having a lemon tree is like having a little slice of the tropics right in your backyard.
+There's nothing like their fresh flavor and versatility.

 Choosing Your Tree

-Though it's a symbol of exotic, island-inspired growth, there are many places where you can grow a Lemon Tree.
-Even if you live in an area where it gets cold outside, you can plant your Lemon Trees in a pot and bring them indoors during the winter.
+Though it's a symbol of exotic, island-inspired growth, there are many places you can grow a lemon tree.
+Even if you live in an area where it gets cold outside, you can plant your lemon tree in a pot and bring it indoors during the winter.
 But if you're not sure what to choose, we've highlighted a few of our favorites below to get you started on your citrus journey!

 1. Meyer Lemon